cicirello/InteractiveBinPacking/assignments/README.md

   instructors.
 So if you are a course instructor, I recommend reading the comments within the LaTeX files.

+We recommend beginning with the assignment found in [assignments/1](1).
+This assignment includes working through the entirety of the tutorial that is built into the application, as well as completing a few follow-up exercises.

 ## License for Example Assignments

 As noted in the README at the top level of the repository,